alicemirror/Nanodrone-II_PSoC6/README.md

          - **Other MQTT Client configuration macros:**

-             1. `MQTT_TOPIC`: The MQTT topic common to both the Publisher and Subscriber in this example.
+             1. `MQTT_TOPIC_NANODRONE`: The MQTT topic common to both the Publisher and Subscriber in this example.
              2. `ENABLE_LWT_MESSAGE`: Set to `1` to use MQTT's Last Will and Testament (LWT) feature.
 This is an MQTT message that will be published by the MQTT Broker if the MQTT connection is unexpectedly closed.
              3. `GENERATE_UNIQUE_CLIENT_ID`: Every active MQTT connection must have a unique client identifier.
 If this macro is set to `1`, the device will generate a unique client identifier by appending a timestamp to the string specified by the `MQTT_CLIENT_IDENTIFIER` macro.
 This feature is useful if you are using the same code on multiple kits simultaneously.